DaXor-0/Swing_Test/README.md

 Additionally, during the first run of a benchmarking test, a file is created to store node allocations and their corresponding MPI ranks.

-#### Implementing a new algorithm
+### Implementing a new algorithm
-For an Already Implemented Collective
+For an already implemented collective:
 1. External Algorithm (implemented in `libswing.h`):
   - Ensure the algorithm metadata in `scripts/config/algorithm_config.json` is correctly configured.
   - Update the switch statement in `get_<COLLECTIVE_TYPE>_function` in `test/test_utils.c` to include the new function.